HOUSTON – Vicente Fernandez was a cultural icon throughout generations.

-Fernandez died at the age of 81 on Sunday morning.
-His health declined for months after a fall he suffered in August that placed him in the ICU on a ventilator.
+Fernandez died at the age of 81 on Dec.
+12, 2021.
+His health had declined for months after a fall he suffered in August that placed him in the ICU on a ventilator.
 Fans held vigils at the time of his fall.

 His death became synonymous with the celebration of the Virgin of Guadalupe, a holiday celebrating a popular religious devotion and a national symbol in the country.

 An everlasting career

 Born in a rural area of Jalisco, Mexico, in 1940, both of Fernandez’s parents were cattle farmers, the Los Angeles Times reported.
 When he moved to Tijuana as a teenager, he would take on some of the hardest jobs: he laid bricks, washed dishes, and shined shoes.

 Fernandez never took singing courses or practiced singing at all.
 He joined several Mariachi groups before singing at bars and restaurants.
 Eventually, in 1969, he would sign a record deal and never looked back.